jolly-io/Data_Engineering_Articles/README.md

 - Learn Continuously

 A successful data engineer always zooms out to understand the big picture and how to achieve outsized value for the business.

+## Technical Responsibilities of a Data Engineer
+At a high level, data engineers must understand how to build architectures that optimize performance and cost, using using off-the-shelf and proprietary components.
+The primary languages of data engineering are
+- `SQL`
+- `Python`
+- `Java` or `Scala`